-TOUR NAME Mughals, Rajputs & Villages: The Cultural Heritage of North India TOUR DATES 31 December - 20 January 2026
+TOUR NAMEMughals, Rajputs & Villages: The Cultural Heritage of North IndiaTOUR DATES31 December - 20 January 2026

 Please complete one application, per person in block letters and sign.
 Parental signature is required for participants under 18 years of age.
-Please mail this form with the appropriate deposit to: P.O.
+Please mail this form with the appropriate deposit to: PO.
 Box 8285, ARMADALE, VICTORIA, 3143.
 On receipt of this Reservation Application and deposit, ASA will process your booking and if approved, send you a tour confirmation.

-Applicant Details (as in passport) TITLE Mr Mrs Ms Miss Dr Other Preferred FIRST NAME MIDDLE NAME SURNAME SURNAME POSTAL ADDRESS Date of birth/ GENDER Male Female Passport Number Expiry date / Nationality Colour copy of my current valid passport enclosed I'm renewing my passport ASA has a colour copy of my current passport Covid Certificate A copy of my current international certificate enclosed Travel Plans I plan to leave Australia before the tour commences.
-Planned departure date/ I will be arranging my airfare independently and taking the Land Content Only option.
-Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion----------------------------------- I am travelling: on my own with a friend/family member Travel Companion Meals Please X the box if you CAN NOT eat any of the following: I do not have any specific dietary requests fish poultry red meat dairy products eggs pork nuts I am travelling: on my own with a friend/family member Travel Companion Meals Please X the box if you CAN NOT eat any of the following: I do not have any specific dietary requests fish poultry red meat dairy products eggs pork nuts Allergies: Refer to the Medical Information Other Correspondence I am travelling: on my own with a friend/family member Travel Companion Meals Please X the box if you CAN NOT eat any of the following: I do not have any specific dietary requests fish poultry red meat dairy products eggs pork nuts Allergies: Refer to the Medical Information Other Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details I am travelling: Meals Please X the box if you CAN NOT eat any of the following: I do not have any specific dietary requests
+TITLE Mr Mrs Mrs Miss Dr Ot FIRST NAME Preferred FIRST NAME POSTAL ADDRESS STATE TEL.
+(AH) (TEL.
+(BH) () Mobile Tel: EMAIL address Date of birth/ / GENDER Male Female Passport Number Expiry date/ Nationality Colour copy of my current valid passport enclosed I'm renewing my passport ASA has a colour copy of my current passport Covid Certificate A copy of my current international certific cate enclosed Travel Plans I plan to leave Australia before the tour commences.
+Planned departure date// I will be arranging my airfare independently and taking the Land Content Only option.
+Tour Accommodation (rooming preferences) I/we would like: a twin-bedded room a double-bedded room a room for sole occupancy I am travelling: on my own with a friend/family member Travel Companion I do not have any specific dietary requests X the box if you CAN NOT eat any of the following: sh poultry red meat dairy products ggs pork nuts ther Correspondence Your preferred method of correspondence Postal Mail Email Address Emergency Contact Details Note: this person MUST be available by telephone and be present in Australia for the duration of your tour with ASA Relationship to Traveller Mobile Tel: EMAIL address